DevExpress-Examples/out-of-maintenance-how-to-export-the-pivot-grids-data-to-a-file-t289831/Readme.md

 # Pivot Grid for Web Forms - How to Export the Pivot Grid's Data to a File

-This example shows how to export the Pivot Grid's data in the Data-Aware or WYSIWYG [types](https://docs.devexpress.com/AspNet/114650/components/pivot-grid/export/export?p=netframework#export-types) and configure the export options.
+This example shows how to export the Pivot Grid's data for the Data-Aware and WYSIWYG [types](https://docs.devexpress.com/AspNet/114650/components/pivot-grid/export/export?p=netframework#export-types), and configure the export options.

 - Click the **Export to XLSX** button to export data in Data-Aware mode.
 In the exported XLSX file, fixed row headers are disabled and the sheet name is set to "Pivot Grid Export".